Xety/Cake3-Upload/README.md

     If you use a custom directory at the root of the *webroot* directory and you use the `HtmlHelper` to display your image, you can set a prefix like this :
     ``` php
     /**
-     * The path look like this :
+     * The path will look like this :
      *       webroot/upload/avatar
      *
      * In the database, the record will look like that :